Introduction to Video - Winter 2022

 |PREREQS||Photography I: Digital; Students must have a Digital SLR Camera (or equivalent) with video capability|

 |CREDITS||3 – Fulfills Elective requirement for Certificate Program|

-This course introduces students to the fundamentals of using their Digital SLR Camera to capture video and create multimedia projects.
+This course introduces students to the fundamentals of using their Digital SLR, mirrorless, and smartphone cameras to capture video and create multimedia projects.
 Through a variety of lessons and assignments, students will gain a basic understanding of editing footage and audio to their vision.
 The class includes story boarding, shooting, lighting, recording audio and finishing projects using current video and audio editing software.
 As an introduction course, we will cover the many types of equipment video productions use: audio recorders, microphones, tripods, lights, rigs and more.
 Students will become familiar with editing software interfaces and gain an understanding of how to take their project from camera to editing and then out to the public.
 We will explore blending still imagery with audio to create multimedia projects including stop motion and time-lapse techniques.

 - Students should expect to spend several hours per week on assignments for this course, which may require use of PCNW facilities; view our Rental Rates for details about additional fees.